Department of Pulmonary Medicine

 Introduction

-The Chest & TB unit (Now Pulmonary Medicine) was first started in November 1997 with the recruitment of one faculty member as lecturer in the department of General Medicine.
+The department of Pulmonary Medicine was first started in November 1997 with the recruitment of one faculty member as lecturer with in the department of General Medicine.
 Later on department expanded with two faculty members and one registrar.

 In the year 2005 vide order No. HFW-H (DRPGMC) 7/97-4357-59 Dated 21 May 2005 from the office of the Principal, Dr.R.P.
 Govt.
-Medical college, Tanda, directed the Head of Department Chest & TB to take over charge of the Rai Bahadur Jodha Mal TB Sanatorium and start functioning as Department of Pulmonary Medicine.
+Medical college, Tanda, directed the Head of Department to take over charge of the Rai Bahadur Jodha Mal TB Sanatorium and start functioning as Department of Pulmonary Medicine at present campus of Dr. RPGMC Tanda.

 DEPARTMENT LOCATION:-